Cisco ISE Administrator Accounts: CLI and GUI Access

 !

-It is important to note that these policies are read-only when viewed from the CLI.
-Any modification must be performed through the GUI.
-If you attempt to change a policy from the CLI, the following error message will appear:
+Contrary to what might be assumed, these policies are read-only when accessed from the CLI.
+Any modifications must be performed through the GUI.
+Attempting to make changes from the CLI results in the following error message.

 ISE-NODE-2/adminCLI(config-password-policy)#password-expiration-days 12